vagdur/vagdur.github.io/content/authors/admin/_index.md

 ## About Me

-Vilhelm Agdur is a PhD student at Uppsala University, working on community detection problems in graphs, from a combinatorial and algorithmic perspective.
-As a teacher, he has lectured courses on graph theory and combinatorics, and supervised two bachelor's theses.
+I defended my PhD in mathematics on September 19, 2025.
+My research focused on community detection problems in graphs from combinatorial and algorithmic perspectives.
+During my PhD, I lectured courses on graph theory and combinatorics and supervised two bachelor's theses.